 How does acupuncture help treat Chronic Pelvic Pain Syndrome?

-Treating CPPS requires a holistic approach addressing that naturally corrects the underlying cause of the pain and distress.
-Acupuncture and Chinese medicine provide a holistic approach to healing and are effective treatments to relieve the pain, improve sexual function, and decrease urinary problems, as well as relief depression associated with Chronic Pelvic Pain Syndrome.
-Acupuncture is also a natural treatment, so as opposed to many of the medications for CPPS, there are very few side effects.
+Acupuncture and Chinese medicine provide a holistic approach to healing and are effective treatments to relieve the pain, improve sexual function, and decrease urinary problems associated with Chronic Pelvic Pain Syndrome.
+Acupuncture is a natural treatment with very few side effects.

 In fact, Chinese medicine’s 2000 years of history could possibly make it the most used treatment for Chronic Pelvic Pain Syndrome of all time.
 In one of Chinese medicine’s earliest text called Elementary Questions, TCM has described the diagnosis and treatment many syndromes characterized by painful, frequent, and urgent urination with pain and distention of the lower abdomen and pelvis (3).
 Of course, this syndrome was not called Chronic Pelvic Pain Syndrome or Chronic Prostatitis at the time.
 But the practice of Chinese medicine has shown that those same principles of diagnosis and treatment are effective when applied to the symptoms caused by Chronic Pelvic Pain Syndrome.